- Amphibian Species of the World on social media

 Comment

-Darda, 1994, Herpetologica, 50: 167-184, suggested that this binominal covers as many as eleven cryptic species; his population from near La Joya, Veracruz, he applied the name Chiropterotriton chiropterus; this application was rejected by Parra-Olea, 2003, Canad.
+Darda, 1994, Herpetologica, 50: 167–184, suggested that this binominal covers as many as eleven cryptic species; his population from near La Joya, Veracruz, he applied the name Chiropterotriton chiropterus; this application was rejected by Parra-Olea, 2003, Canad.
 J. Zool., 81: 2057, who noted that Chiropterotriton chiropterus is not found at this locality.
-To Darda's population from Chignahuapan, Puebla, Darda, 1994, Herpetologica, 50: 167-184, applied the name Chiropterotriton orculus; this was also rejected by Parra-Olea, 2003, Canad.
-J. Zool., 81: 2057.
-Nine species, formerly associated under the name Chiropterotriton chiropterus, from high elevation of the states of Mexico, Puebla, Guerrero, Veracruz, San Luis Potosi, and Morelos, remain unnamed, although Lemos-Espinal and Smith, 2015, Check List, 11(1642): 1–11, noted the occurrence of the nominal species in Hidalgo, Mexico, apparently in error.
+To Darda's population from Chignahuapan, Puebla, Darda, 1994, Herpetologica, 50: 167–184, applied the name Chiropterotriton orculus; this was also rejected by Parra-Olea, 2003, Canad.
+J. Zool., 81: 2057, noted several named and unnamed species previously subsumed under the name Chiropterotriton chiropterus, from high elevations of the DF and the states of Hidalgo, Mexico, Morelos, Oaxaca, Puebla, and Veracruz, although Lemos-Espinal and Smith, 2015, Check List, 11(1642): 1–11, noted the occurrence of the nominal species in Hidalgo, Mexico.
 Lemos-Espinal and Dixon, 2016, Amph.
 Rept.
 Hidalgo: 333, provided a brief account and map for Hidalgo, Mexico.
 Uribe-Peña, Ramírez-Bautista, and Casas-Andreu, 1999, Cuad.
 Inst.
-Biol., UNAM, 32: 28-29, provided an account and provided the range of the complex.
+Biol., UNAM, 32: 28–29, provided an account and provided the range of the complex.
 Raffaëlli, 2013, Urodeles du Monde, 2nd ed.: 293–294, provided a brief account, photograph, and map.
 Campbell, Streicher, Cox, and Brodie, 2014, S. Am.
 J. Herpetol.: 231, provided a useful table of updated comparative morphology of the species.
 See account in Parra-Olea, García-Castillo, Rovito, Maisano, Hanken, and Wake, 2020, PeerJ, 8(e8800): 1–71.
-Raffaëlli, 2022, Salamanders & Newts of the World: 801–802, provided an account summarizing systematics, life history, population status, and distribution (including a polygon map), and noting a pers. comm. from David Wake that this taxon is probably composed of two species.
+Raffaëlli, 2022, Salamanders & Newts of the World: 801–802, provided an account summarizing systematics, life history, population status, and distribution (including a polygon map), and noting a pers. comm. from David Wake that this taxon is probably composed of two species, one in Veracruz and the other in Oaxaca, Mexico.
+See comment in synonymy of Chiropterotriton totonacus.

 External links: